devirox/Devirox/devirox/README.md

 pnpm install
 ```

-> **Note:** The Tailwind CSS v4 preview that powers the design system is distributed via the JSR registry.
-Make sure you have a
+> **Note:** The project pins Tailwind CSS v4 preview packages.
+If your environment enforces a custom registry, add an `.npmrc`
-> JSR token configured locally if `pnpm install` prompts for authentication.
+> entry pointing `@jsr` scoped packages to `https://registry.npmjs.org/` so the install can complete.

 ### 2. Configure environment variables